Safety Initiatives at Linfield

 Annual Security Report

-Every October, Linfield publishes its Annual Security Report – a yearly report that provides information on crime statistics, and the university’s security policy and procedures.
-It also provides useful information on the university’s emergency response protocols and guidance as well as policies regarding sexual assault and other matters.
+Every October, Linfield publishes its Annual Security Report – a yearly report that provides information on crime statistics and the university’s security policy and procedures.
+It also provides useful information on the university’s emergency response protocols and guidance, as well as policies regarding sexual assault and other matters.

 Linfield Public Safety officials trained to administer lifesaving medicine

-From counseling services to 24/7 courtesy rides, Linfield University promotes wellbeing and safety on campuses in many ways.
+From counseling services to 24/7 courtesy rides, Linfield University promotes well-being and safety on campuses in many ways.
 Linfield added a new resource to its toolkit in early 2023: the university now has access to a supply of naloxone and EpiPens, and Linfield Public Safety (LPS) officials have been trained in using both in emergency situations.

-Introducing the new Department of Safety and Risk Management
+Office of Safety and Risk Management

 CERT Program

-Camera installation
+Camera systerm

 In order to help enhance campus safety, a camera security system has been added to key locations throughout both campuses.
 For our larger McMinnville campus, we secured a grant to cover a majority of the $160,000 installation and equipment cost.
 The motion-activated cameras send real-time reports of suspicious activity to LPS officers, furthering their ability to monitor and intervene when issues arise on campus.